Psalm 31:1-5 NRSV

 You are welcome to use this work in a worship setting with proper attribution.

-Please contact Lisa for information and permission to publish this work in any form.
+Please leave a comment for information to publish this work in any form.